MarmotCluster/AllergySafe-client/README.md

 ### run it locally

-move into the project directory and run in shell commands below.
+locate into the project and run shell commands below.

 ```
 npm install